jewel/clearskies/protocol/core.md

 Key Exchange
 ------------

-If the access level negotiated in the handshake is "unknown", then immediately after the "identity" message is sent the keys will be sent.
+The very first connection will have been started with an access code instead of a key, and after the "start" message is received a "keys" message should be sent.
+The "keys" message will be sent by the creator of the access code, which may be the "server" or "client".

+The "keys" message is required, and until it has been sent (or received), implementations should take care not to emit or take action on other message types.

-The appropriate set of keys will be chosen according to the access level that was chosen when the access code was created.
+The appropriate set of keys to include in the "keys" will be chosen according to the access level that was chosen when the access code was created.

-RSA keys should be encoded as PEM files, and the PSKs should be encoded as hex.
+RSA keys should be encoded as using the PEM format, and keys should be encoded as hex.

 Here is an example key exchange for a read-only peer.
 RSA keys have been abbreviated for clarity: